Alex Harvey (musician): Biography

 Harvey was born and raised in the working-class Kinning Park district of Glasgow (also reported as the Gorbals in the 2009 STV show The Greatest Scot).
-By his own account, he worked in a number of jobs, from carpentry to being a waiter at a restaurant to carving tombstones, before finding success in music.
+By his own account, he worked in a number of jobs, from carpentry to being a waiter at a restaurant to carving gravestones, before finding success in music.
 He first began performing in skiffle groups in 1954.
 On Friday, 20 May 1960, at the Town Hall in Alloa, Alex Harvey and his Big Beat Band opened for Johnny Gentle and His Group, "His Group" being the Beatles (John, Paul, George, Stuart Sutcliffe and Tommy Moore), on this the opening night – and biggest audience – of the Beatles' seven-date tour of Scotland with Gentle.

 His musical roots were in Dixieland jazz and skiffle music, which enjoyed considerable popularity in Britain during the late 1950s.
-From 1958 until 1965, he was the leader of Alex Harvey's Big Soul Band, playing blues and rock and roll songs and spending considerable time touring in the United Kingdom and Germany.
+From 1958 until 1965, he was the leader of Alex Harvey's Big Soul Band, playing blues and rock and roll songs, and spending considerable time touring in the United Kingdom and Germany.
 He also won a competition that sought "Scotland's answer to Tommy Steele".
 Harvey became strongly identified with British rhythm and blues music, although he was equally able to play rock songs.

 After leaving the Big Soul Band, he briefly tried for a solo career but with little success.
 By 1967, he found a positive direction for his career when he became a member of the pit band in the London stage production of the musical Hair.
-This band recorded the live album Hair Rave Up, which contained Harvey originals and other songs not from the stage show.
+This band recorded the live album Hair Rave Up Live From the Shaftesbury Theatre, which contained Harvey originals and other songs not from the stage show.
 In 1970, Harvey formed Rock Workshop with Ray Russell; their first, self-titled album contained an early version of "Hole in Her Stocking", later to appear on Framed.
 Harvey remained with Hair for five years.

 Harvey was instrumental in the formation of the band Stone the Crows by introducing his younger brother Leslie "Les" Harvey to singer Maggie Bell.
-Also in Stone the Crows was bassist James Dewar, later of Robin Trower fame.
-Les Harvey was electrocuted in a freak accident while performing with the band in 1972.
+Also in Stone the Crows was bassist James Dewar, who later worked with Robin Trower.
+Les Harvey was fatally electrocuted in a freak accident while performing with the band in 1972.